-There's a machinist I think about sometimes.
-He ran a five-axis CNC mill at a plant I visited during a consulting engagement.
-The engineers who designed the machine probably understood its specifications better than anyone.
-But this guy — 22 years on the floor — knew something they didn't.
+A machinist I worked with ran a five-axis CNC mill.
+Twenty-two years on the floor.
 He could hear when a tool was about to fail.
 He knew which programs needed a warm-up cycle that wasn't in any manual.
-He'd adjusted feeds and speeds over thousands of hours until the machine performed better than its published tolerances.
+He had nudged feeds and speeds over thousands of hours until the machine performed better than its published tolerances.

 You don't walk up to that person and tell them they're doing it wrong.
 You watch.
 You ask questions.
-You try to understand what they know that nobody wrote down.
+You learn what they know that nobody wrote down.

 The shame cycle